Judge orders R. Kelly held in jail without bond in sex case

 Leinenweber said that under federal law Kelly would have to prove that he was not a danger to the public and Kelly’s attorney, Steve Greenberg, had failed to do so.

-Kelly faces an array of sex-related charges in Chicago and New York.
+Kelly was arrested while walking his dog in Chicago last week and faces an array of sex-related charges in Chicago and New York .
 Appearing in court wearing an orange jumpsuit and shacked at the ankles, he said only two words, “Yes, sir,” when the judge asked him if he understood the charges.
+Two women who recently lived with Kelly, Azriel Clary and Joycelyn Savage, attended the court hearing Tuesday.

 The ruling Tuesday means that Kelly, who pleaded not guilty to the charges contained in the Chicago indictment , will remain in custody to face a separate indictment in New York.
 He is charged there with racketeering, kidnapping, forced labor and the sexual exploitation of a child.

-It was unclear when that hearing would be and if he would have to be transported to New York for the hearing, or if he could appear via a video linkup from the federal jail in downtown Chicago.
+It was unclear when that hearing would be held and if he would have to be transported to New York for the hearing, or could appear via a video linkup from Chicago.

+Kelly, whose real name is Robert Sylvester Kelly, was first arrested on sex-related charges in 2002 after a video of Kelly having sex with 14-year-old girl was sent to the Chicago Sun-Times.
+After extensive delays, a Chicago jury acquitted him in 2008 in part because the girl did not testify at the trial,

-Krull said Kelly was acquitted of child pornography charges in 2008 only because he paid off the victim and her family.
+Krull said Kelly was acquitted only because he paid off the victim and her family.
+She said the alleged victim in that video has since testified before a federal grand jury and confirmed it was her.

-“Electronic monitoring can’t stop obstruction of justice, witness tampering…” she said.
+“Electronic monitoring can’t stop obstruction of justice, witness tampering…” Krull said.
 “He can entice victims to his own home.”

+Kelly’s legal troubles mounted when he was arrested in February and charged with 10 counts in Illinois of sexually abusing three girls and a woman.
+He pleaded not guilty to those charges and was released on bail.

+Then on May 30, Cook County prosecutors added 11 sex-related counts involving one of the women who accused him of sexually abusing her when she was underage.
+The federal charges filed last week are separate from the Illinois case.

 He said Kelly is no longer rich and has filed for bankruptcy.